The official blog of the Lung Institute.

 People diagnosed with degenerative lung disease have to be especially aware of their lifestyle choices, including what they eat.
 Try to get plenty of fruits and vegetables along with high-protein foods such as, fish, eggs, meat and soy.
 Drinking plenty of water can help thin mucus and phlegm, making it easier to expel by coughing.
 If you can’t seem to eat enough calories, liquid supplements may help.
 Of course, talk with your doctor about which foods will be best for you.

 Degenerative lung diseases currently can’t be cured, but they can be effectively treated.
 Early diagnosis and timely treatment are crucial to helping control symptoms of lung disease.
-There are different treatments available to help, including stem cell therapy.
+There are different treatments available to help, including cellular therapy.
 If you or a loved one has been diagnosed with a chronic lung disease, contact us at the Lung Institute or call (800) 729-3065 to speak with a patient coordinator.